Keith Blount: Naval career

 Blount was promoted to rear admiral on 29 May 2015, and served as Assistant Chief of Naval Staff (Aviation, Amphibious Capability and Carriers) and Rear Admiral Fleet Air Arm from May 2015 to February 2019.
 He was elected a Fellow of the Royal Aeronautical Society in 2016, and appointed a Companion of the Order of the Bath in the 2018 New Year Honours.
 He became Commander Allied Maritime Command, effective 20 May 2019, and was promoted to vice admiral on the same day.

-It was announced in November 2022 that Blount would become Deputy Supreme Allied Commander Europe in July 2023.
+It was announced in November 2022 that Blount would become Deputy Supreme Allied Commander Europe (DSACEUR) in July 2023.
 He was promoted to the rank of full admiral on 17 July 2023, as he started in the position.
+He stepped down in March 2026, and was succeeded by Johnny Stringer as DSACEUR.
+He retired from the Royal Navy on 20 June 2026, at which point there were no active duty admirals in the Royal Navy.